1984 World Series of Poker

 The 1984 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe.

-Preliminary events
+Events

+There were 13 preliminary events at the 1984 World Series of Poker.
+11 of the 13 preliminary events, including the first ten, were awarded to the first-time bracelet winners.

 Main Event

 There were 132 entrants to the main event.
-Each paid $10,000 to enter the tournament.
+Each paid $10,000 to enter the tournament, with the top 9 players finishing in the money.
 The 1984 Main Event was the first of three consecutive final table appearances for Jesse Alto.
+Jack Keller defeated Byron Wolford heads-up with a pair of tens winning over a missed straight draw and pair of sixes.